Avu-chan: Personal life

+Like the other members of Queen Bee, Avu-chan's birth year, nationality, and gender have not been officially disclosed.
 Avu-chan identifies with gender aspects of both men and women.
 In school, Avu-chan related to characters who had non-traditional experiences of gender in films, such as Hedwig from Hedwig and the Angry Inch (2001) and the character of Angel in Rent (2005).
 Avu-chan does not like people who categorize others by gender and racial labels.
 Avu-chan's official website biography written in 2012 used she/her pronouns, as well as an article with MTV from 2015, however as of 2019 the biography was updated to no longer use pronouns.
 Often, Japanese language sources will use the Japanese pronoun kanojo (彼女) (the equivalent of she/her).

 Avu-chan is of partial African-American descent and based the Queen Bee song "Half" (the ending theme song for the anime Tokyo Ghoul:re (2018)) on childhood experiences in Japan, when people questioned Avu-chan's ethnic background.
-As a child, Avu-chan wondered why people felt the need to ask about heritage and identity, and did not like the word hāfu ("half" the Japanese term for mixed race children), as Avu-chan did not feel like "half" of something.
+As a child, Avu-chan wondered why people felt the need to ask about heritage and identity, and did not like the word hāfu (ハーフ, "half", the Japanese term for mixed race children), as Avu-chan did not feel like "half" of something.

 Avu-chan's younger sister is former Queen Bee drummer Ruri-chan.
 Avu-chan identifies as a Buddhist.